AlibabaCloudDocs/vod/intl.en-US/New Player SDK/Terms.md

 -   PlayConfig

     A field that specifies the custom configuration for media playback.
 The value is a JSON string.
 You can specify a streaming domain to play videos.
-For more information, see [Request parameters](/intl.en-US/API Reference/Appendix/Request parameters.md).
+For more information, see [t1235674.md\#](/intl.en-US/API Reference/Appendix/Request parameters.md).

 -   Temporary AccessKey ID, AccessKey secret, and security token